thoom/svntools/README.md

 Ruby Scripts
 ------------

+All of the ruby scripts utilize a `.svntools.yml` file.
+If this file exists in the folder you call the script from, it will use that file (so you could keep a `.svntools.yml` file in each of your working directories); otherwise it will look for the file in your user's home directory.

-All of the ruby scripts utilize a `.svntools.yml` file in your user's home directory.
-Create a default section with a base key pointing to the root of your SVN repository (the directory your trunk resides in).
+In the file, create a default section with a base key pointing to the root of your SVN repository (the directory your trunk resides in).
 You can also set up additional repositories by creating additional sections.

-### ~/.svntools.yml
+### .svntools.yml

     default:
       base: http://my-svn-repository